 Islam has permeated every aspect of society, and Christians are under pressure from society and the government to take part in Islamic rites and ceremonies.
 There are strict regulations and penalties during Ramadan concerning the observance of Muslim prayer times, both for Muslims and non-Muslims.
-Churches are experiencing a gradual reduction in membership as people leave for

-Islam, primarily to avoid social pressure but also for monetary benefits like receiving 1,000 BN\$ per year for 10 years.
-Occasionally, other incentives are reported as well.
+Churches are experiencing a gradual reduction in membership as people leave for Islam, primarily to avoid social pressure but also for monetary benefits like receiving 1,000 BN\$ per year for 10 years.
 Islamic missionary (dawah) efforts are widely publicized and celebrated in national newspapers, where converts are announced with their new names.